nginxinc/nginx-azure-workshops/ca-notes/N4A-feedback.md

 # N4A Feedback / Issues, feedback, suggestions

+## Azure Metrics are blank, text box is malformed, see screenshot

 Nginx Default config `nginx.conf` should have two status_zone directives included.
-One for server{} block, one for / location block.  **This will allow metrics to show up immediately, without the user having to find, understand, and configure status_zones in their nginx.conf file.**
+One for server{} block, one for / location block.  **This will allow metrics to show up immediately, without the user having to find, understand, and configure status_zones in their nginx.conf file, or included files in /etc/nginx/conf.d.**

 ```nginx